-- The original Mission: Impossible series had a lot of smoking, Cinnamon and Rollin especially.
+- Except for Willie (played by bodybuilder Peter Lupus), all the original cast of Mission: Impossible smoked, Cinnamon and Rollin especially.
 Became a plot point a couple of times, when doctored cigarettes were used to make marks more pliable.

 - In Call the Midwife, set in the East End of London in the late 50s, most of the characters - including pregnant mothers! - have a casual smoke every so often.
 It's even a bonding moment for Dr Turner and Sister Bernadette, who share a Henley cigarette after a particularly difficult delivery.
 He does seem a bit surprised when she takes him up on his lighthearted offer, but it's likely that's only because he's never seen her smoke before; the nuns are just about the only characters who aren't constantly lighting up.